 Weather

 With the warmest temperatures of the year, it's no surprise that July lures flocks of visitors to Norway.
-In the southern regions such as Oslo and the Bergen/fjord area, temperatures typically linger in the mid-70s Fahrenheit during the day, dropping to the mid-60s at night, while daylight lasts for 16-18 hours per day.
-Above the Arctic Circle, the sun never sets during the first half of July so there are long days of spectacular scenery and outdoor activities.
-No matter where you travel in Norway, it's best to bring some layers and a waterproof jacket.
+In the southern regions, such as Oslo and the Bergen-fjord area, temperatures typically linger in the mid-70s (Fahrenheit) during the day, dropping to the mid-60s at night, while daylight lasts 16-18 hours per day.
+Above the Arctic Circle, the sun never sets during the first half of July, so there are long days of spectacular scenery and outdoor activities.
+No matter where you travel in Norway, bringing some layers and a waterproof jacket is best.

 Crowds & Costs